ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Conclusions

 \section{Conclusions}

-We present \forestflow, a cosmological emulator that predicts \lya clustering from linear to nonlinear scales.
-Using an architecture based on conditional normalizing flows, \forestflow emulates the 2 linear \lya biases ($b_\delta$ and $b_\eta$) and 6 physically-motivated parameters capturing small-scale deviations of the three-dimensional flux power spectrum (\pthreed) from linear theory.
-We summarize the main results of this work below:

-\begin{itemize} \item The main advantage of our strategy, compared to emulating \pthreed at a set of $k$-bins, is that \forestflow can predict \lya clustering on arbitrarily large (linear) scales when combined with a Boltzmann solver.
-Additionally, the emulator can make predictions for any statistics derived from \pthreed without interpolation or extrapolation, including the two-point correlation function (\xithreed, main statistic of large-scale studies), the one-dimensional \lya flux power spectrum (\poned, main statistic of small-scale studies), and the cross-spectrum (\pcross, promising statistic for full-scale studies).
+We present \forestflow, a novel framework for predicting \lya clustering from linear and nonlinear scales as a function of cosmology and IGM physics. \forestflow employs conditional normalizing flows to emulate the eight parameters of a physically motivated model for \lya clustering: the two linear \lya biases ($b_\delta$ and $b_\eta$) and six parameters that capture small-scale deviations of the three-dimensional flux power spectrum (\pthreed) from linear theory.
+By combining this model with a Boltzmann solver, \forestflow predicts \pthreed and any derived statistics, including the two-point correlation function (\xithreed, the primary statistic for large-scale analyses), the one-dimensional \lya flux power spectrum (\poned, central to small-scale studies), and the cross-spectrum (\pcross, a promising tool for full-scale analyses).

+We trained the emulator using the best-fitting parameters of the physically motivated model to measurements from a suite of 30 fixed-and-paired cosmological hydrodynamical simulations spanning 11 redshifts equally spaced between $z=2$ and 4.5 \citep{Pedersen2021}.
+Despite the moderate size of these simulations, \forestflow achieves an accuracy of 3\% for \pthreed from linear scales to $k=5\iMpc$ and 1.5\% for \poned down to $k_\parallel=4\iMpc$. \forestflow uncertainties arise from three comparable sources: the size of the training simulations, their number, and the limited flexibility of the physically motivated model.
+However, we only evaluate the accuracy of \forestflow using simulations from our suite, and its performance may vary for higher-resolution simulations or those generated with other codes.

-\item To train the emulator, we use the best-fitting value of the 8 model parameters to \pthreed and \poned measurements from a suite of 30 fixed-and-paired cosmological hydrodynamical simulations spanning 11 equally-spaced redshifts between $z=2$ and 4.5.
-We emulate these parameters as a function of the small-scale amplitude and slope of the linear power spectrum, the mean transmitted flux fraction, the amplitude and slope of the temperature-density relation, and the pressure smoothing scale \citep[see][]{Pedersen2021}.
-We use this parameterization because it has the potential for making predictions for extensions to the $\Lambda$CDM model and ionization histories not included in the training set \citep[][]{ pedersen2023CompressingCosmologicalInformation, cabayol-garcia2023NeuralNetworkEmulator}.
+\forestflow demonstrates comparable performance for two extensions to the $\Lambda$CDM model --- massive neutrinos and curvature --- and ionization histories not included in the training set.
+This generalization is made possible by emulating the parameters of the physically motivated model as a function of the small-scale amplitude and slope of the linear power spectrum, the mean transmitted flux fraction, the amplitude and slope of the temperature-density relation, and the pressure smoothing scale \citep[see][]{pedersen2023CompressingCosmologicalInformation, cabayol-garcia2023NeuralNetworkEmulator}.

-\item In \S\ref{sec:results_statistics}, we show that the accuracy of \textsc{forestflow} in predicting $P_\mathrm{3D}$ from linear scales to $k=5\iMpc$ is 3\% and 1.5\% for $P_\mathrm{1D}$ down to $k_\parallel=4\iMpc$.
-We find that the size and number of training simulations have a similar impact on the emulator's performance as uncertainties arising from the limited flexibility of the 8-parameter model.